-Students who fail to meet the SAP academic or attendance standards at any given evaluation point will be placed on financial aid warning during their next evaluation period.
+Students who fail to meet the SAP attendance standards at any given evaluation point will be placed on financial aid warning during their next evaluation period.
 Students remain eligible to receive financial aid during financial aid warning and will be considered as making satisfactory progress during this period.

 Students who fail to meet SAP by the conclusion of financial aid warning will be considered as not maintaining Satisfactory Progress and will be placed into Unsatisfactory Progress.
 At this time, the student will lose any remaining eligibility for student financial aid.
 The student is allowed to appeal the Unsatisfactory Progress determination.
 The school will determine if SAP can be met by the end of the subsequent evaluation period.
-If not, the school may develop an academic plan for the student that, if followed, will ensure that the student is able to meet SAP requirements by a specific point within the maximum timeframe.
+If not, the school will develop an academic plan for the student that, if followed, will ensure that the student is able to meet SAP requirements by the end of the timeframe established during the appeal process.
 Time tables are developed on a case by case basis and are tailored to the individual student's needs.